 Leases: In February 2016, the FASB issued guidance to increase the transparency and comparability among organizations by recognizing right-of-use assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 Current GAAP does not require lessees to recognize assets and liabilities arising from operating leases on the balance sheet.
 This new guidance is effective for fiscal years beginning after December 15, 2018.
 Early adoption is permitted.
-The Company expects to adopt this guidance when effective and is in the early stages of implementation.
+In July 2018, the FASB issued new guidance that provided for a new optional transition method that allows entities to initially apply the new leases standard at the adoption date and recognize a cumulative-effect adjustment to opening retained earnings.
+Under this approach, comparative periods are not restated.
+The Company expects to adopt this guidance when effective using the optional transition method.
+The Company is implementing a software platform to facilitate compliance with the new standard and updating related business processes and controls.
 Adoption will have a material impact on the Company's consolidated financial statements, primarily to the consolidated balance sheets and related disclosures, as a result of recognizing right-of-use assets and lease liabilities arising from its operating leases.